 A Policy for Science

 Our technological advancements are evidence of a vibrant culture of science and research.
-Yet science is largely left out of public policy making process.
+Why is science left out of the public policy-making process?

-Science is brimming with new and noteworthy discoveries.
-It’s a marathon to reach a greater understanding of worlds outside our own, and the worlds within.
+Yet, at the apex of their abilities, scientists are being pushed aside from helping us govern.
 With all of the technological developments that science has helped us achieve, doesn’t it seem logical that we – as a nation – should clamor for knowledge-based public policy?
-Even as our libraries swell with volumes of new information and scientific insight, doesn’t seem natural that science should be at the right hand of government?
+Even as our libraries swell with volumes of new information and scientific insight, why isn’t science leading us to better governance and management?

-And yet, how difficult it is for science to find political allies let alone be allowed to sit at the table of government.
+These days, it’s difficult for scientists to find political allies let alone help formulate policy for government.
 The reality: voters reward special interest with the power to control and pay little regard to science and research.
-Where’s the incentive for politicians to heed research when voters don’t even understand the data?
+So, where’s the incentive for politicians to heed research when voters don’t even understand the data?

-Take, for example, the unseasonably hot December days of 1996.
-It was one of those warm winters that the rest of the world took as normal for California.
-It was also a season when the rhetoric grew unusually heated.
+Take, for example, the unseasonably hot December days of 1996 in California when the rhetoric grew unusually heated over immigration.
 Politicians, pundits, and supporters lined up rank and file to implement a new policy to cut off funding for prenatal care services to undocumented immigrant mothers.